maybe-finance/maybe/docs/self-hosting.md

 **Estimated cost:** $5-15 per month

-_Docker is not yet supported, but will be soon._
+Please see the [Docker self-hosting guide](self-hosting/docker.md) for detailed setup instructions.

 ## Self hosting disclaimer

 While we attempt to provide cost-effective deployment options, please remember, **self-hosting _may_ incur monthly charges on your hosting platform of choice**.
 While we provide cost estimates for each deployment option, it is your responsibility to manage these costs.